-Lively had visited Uganda in 2002 and returned in March 2009 to present his anti-scientific theories about LGBTQ people at the “Seminar on Exposing the Homosexuals’ Agenda” in Kampala, Uganda.
+Lively had visited Uganda in 2002 and returned in March 2009 to present his anti-scientific theories about LGBTQ people at the “Seminar on Exposing the Homosexuals’ Agenda” in Kampala, Uganda (see PRA’s video of that conference).
 In addition to blaming Nazi atrocities on gay men, Lively told his audience that he’d discovered “a dark and powerful presence in other historical periods: the Spanish Inquisition, the French ‘Reign of Terror,’ the era of South African apartheid, and the two centuries of American slavery.”
 He also suggested the Rwandan genocide “probably involved these guys.”

 Lively presented himself as a foremost international authority on the modern gay movement, which he called “an evil institution” as powerful as it is sinister: “They have taken over the United Nations, the United States government, and the European Union.
 Nobody has been able to stop them so far.
 I’m hoping Uganda can.”